Jeremycouturier/rabinmiller/README.md

 arithmetique2.c contains functions who perform arithmetic operations on the linked lists. rabinmiller.c contains the rabinmiller test in itself

-By default, calculus are done in base 2327925600=2^5*3^2*5^2*7*11*13*17*19.
-In this base, a number terminating by 0 is divisible by all integer in [2,36]\{23,27,29,31}.
+By default, calculus are done in base 2327925600= 2^5 x 3^2 x 5^2 x 7 x 11 x 13 x 17 x 19.
+In this base, a number terminating by 0 is divisible by all integer in the range [2,36], less {23,27,29,31}.
 This allows to be more efficient than just checking every odd number.
-The expectancy of number of tries takes into account the fact that not all odd integers are tested, and is calculated from the repartition of prime number.
+The expectancy of number of tries takes into account the fact that not all odd integers are tested, and is calculated from the repartition of prime number ( pi(x) ~ x/ln(x) ).

 The Rabin-Miller primality test is probabilistic.
-When it finds a number to be composite, then it is composite.
-And if every Miller witnesses tested are not witness for the compositeness of p, then p is declared to be very probably prime.
-In this code, we use all primes from 2 to 61 as Miller witnesses (18 primes in total).
-The user can easily add more witnesses by slightly modifying the function "est_premier" (is_prime) in the file rabinmiller.c.
+When it finds a number to be composite, then it is composite with absolute certainty.
+On the contrary if every Miller witnesses tested are not witness for the compositeness of p, then p is declared to be very probably prime.
+In this code, we use all primes from 2 to 61 as Miller witnesses (18 primes in total), making the probability of false positive absolutely negligible for practical purposes.
+The user can easily add more witnesses by slightly modifying the function "est_premier" (literally "is_prime") in the file rabinmiller.c.
 The probability of mistake quickly tends to 0 as the number of witnesses grows up.

                 **************************

-To install, just download the whole project in any directory, go to that directory and use the make command (gcc must be installed).
+To install, just download the whole project in any directory, cd to that directory and run the make command (gcc must be installed).
-The subsequent executable is called premier
+The subsequent executable is called by the command ./premier

                 **************************